At Waterside we use some of our Pupil Premium Grant to run additional 'nurture provision' for a range of pupils from across the school.

 Mrs Woods is our nominated SEN/Nurture/PPG teaching assistant (she's a busy lady) and she works really hard to make sure the children are taught 'learning-to-learn' behaviours and that they are able to recognise and celebrate their achievements as well as see achievements in others, that can be used to further their own aspirations.

 Nurturing is about encouraging the development of a child in a safe, predictable environment and with a consistent routine.
 This allows are pupils to be make better progress and to be more successful.
 Through work within 'The Den' pupils understand our schools rule better and can help others to understand them too.

-The Den is effectively structured to allow children to develop a range of social, emotional and learning skills.
+The Den is effectively structured to allow children to develop a broad range of social, emotional and learning skills.

 There are opportunities for both individual and shared play as well as social stories and activities.
 The children also enjoy a drink and a snack.